Established in 2010

 Challenges on Mera Peak

-Climbers attempting Mera Peak will face several challenges:
+Climbers attempting Mera Peak should be prepared for several key challenges:

-• Acclimatization: Acclimatization is essential to avoid Acute Mountain Sickness (AMS).
-Thus, climbers must follow a careful schedule with rest days to prevent AMS and ensure they are physically prepared for higher altitudes.
+• Acclimatization: Proper acclimatization is essential to reduce the risk of Acute Mountain Sickness (AMS).
+Following a gradual ascent with scheduled rest days allows the body to adjust and ensures better performance at higher altitudes.

 What Equipment is Needed?

-Climbers should bring standard trekking gear, including clothing for high-altitude conditions, as well as specialized climbing equipment.
-This includes gaiters, crampons, micro-spikes, climbing helmets, ice axes, and ropes.
-A full list of gear will be provided by the climbing operator.
+Climbers should bring standard trekking gear, including layered clothing for high-altitude conditions, along with specialized climbing equipment.
+A full gear list is usually provided by the climbing operator, but some of the crucial mountaineering items include:

 Level of Physical and Mental Fitness Needed